Emerald Plaza (San Diego)

-Emerald Plaza is a building in San Diego, California.
-Tied with The Pinnacle Marina Tower, it has a height of 450 ft (137 m).
-Located in the Columbia district of Downtown San Diego, Emerald Plaza is a 30-story building with a clustered hexagonal roof, designed by architects C.W.
+Emerald Plaza, originally known as the Emerald Shapery Center, is a skyscraper in San Diego, California.
+Tied with Pinnacle Marina Tower, it has a height of 450 ft (137 m).
+Located in the Columbia district of downtown San Diego, Emerald Plaza is a distinctive complex of eight hexagonal towers with the tallest reaching 30 stories.
+The building was developed by Sandor Shapery in partnership with Tokyu Corporation of Japan and designed in collaboration with C.W.
 Kim Architects & Planners.